kf106/blockchain-games/README.md

 # MultiChain Game Engine
 This repository provides a sample setup for a blockchain-backed game, using MultiChain (http://www.multichain.com) as the backend blockchain.
 See game-blockchain.pdf for details of the game concepts.
+Currently this is Linux only.

 The game contains two main components: the asset bank and the player client.
 ## Installation